Today is the day that all dalpre can look back and know they have a voice! We are no longer slaves!

 Kanéko turned to Garèo.
 “Do something!”

 Garèo stepped forward.
 Then, he dug into his pants and pulled out some paper money.
 “Two, no, three, crowns on Maris!”

 Kanéko gaped in shock but it quickly turned to outrage.
-“You, horse-fucking, shit-eating bastard!”
+“You, horse-fucking, shit-eating bastard of a rotted cesspool!”

-In the corner of her eye, she saw movement and stepped back to avoid anther of Maris’s wild attacks.
+In the corner of her eye, she saw movement and stepped back to avoid another of Maris’s wild attacks.
 As the girl passed her, Kanéko kicked out her foot and tripped Maris.

 The dalpre hit the ground again but surged to her feet quickly.
 Her dress fluttered as she spun around.

 The other dalpre gathered around, calling out bets and holding money.

 Kanéko sidestepped to trip her again, but Maris’s arm caught her in the throat.
 There was an explosion of light and agony.
 She collapsed to the ground clutching her neck.